Activity note: Check-in available from 3:00 p.m.

 Morning: We'll board our motorcoach and depart for Abiquiu and Ghost Ranch, Georgia O'Keeffe's first New Mexico home.
 The ranch is now a retreat under the auspices of the Presbyterian church, which maintains three small museums on site and also several hiking trails into the red-rock country that O'Keeffe's paintings made famous.
 While her Ghost Ranch house is now in private hands and not open to visitors, we will have the opportunity to see the landscape that so enchanted O'Keeffe that she moved permanently to the area.
 In addition, the small paleontology, anthropology and art museums are definitely worth a look.

-Lunch: At Ghost Ranch, enjoy a buffet in the cafeteria plus water, coffee, tea, and soft drinks.
+Lunch: At the Ghost Ranch cafeteria, enjoy a buffet plus water, coffee, tea, and soft drinks.

 Afternoon: After lunch, we'll visit the Georgia O'Keeffe home and studio with a local expert.
 Georgia O'Keeffe bought her house in Abiquiu of 1945.
 The Spanish Colonial-style compound was in ruins when she purchased it and for the next four years, O’Keeffe supervised its restoration, which was carried out by her friend, Maria Chabot.
 She moved from New York to make New Mexico her permanent home in 1949.
+We'll also have the opportunity to explore some artists' studios in the small village of Abiquiu.
 Return to the hotel for free evening.

 Dinner: This meal has been excluded from the program cost and is on your own to sample the local cuisine.
 The Group Leader will be happy to offer suggestions and give directions to restaurants both downtown and near the hotel.